 While there are a number of WiFi zones some, like at Starbucks require authentication with a Chinese number!!

 We found that buying a SIM card in China was a mission.
-The China Mobile in Beijing airport only opens at 8am!
-Shops with “China Mobile” signs, will top up contracts but don’t sell SIM cards.
+The China Mobile shop in Beijing airport only opens at 8am!
+Shops in the city with “China Mobile” signs, will top up contracts but don’t sell SIM cards.
 Even going to the branches of China Mobile and China Unicom when we got to Pingyao was fruitless.The quality of WiFi internet access is generally pretty poor.
 So getting your own setup is essential.
-It also makes it easy to get information at the various sightseeing sites.
+It also makes it easier to get information about the visited sightseeing sites.

 On a mission to help others expand their horizons.
 Who knows where they can end?
 Passionate about learning and embracing the changing world.
 Adventurous and skeptical but optimistic!